Yim Maukun: Educator

 Since his move to Taiwan, Yim's popularity as a teacher has grown and drawn him into more formal settings, along with continued studio instruction.
 From 1993-1996 he taught classes at the National Studio for the advanced art major students from the National Taiwan Normal University and Cultural University, and would also serve as Visiting Professor at Hunan Normal University of Arts and Science in 1997, Overseas Artist for the Guangdong Academy of Fine Arts, and Honorary President of the Changde College of Crafts and Fine Arts.
 In more of a public capacity, beginning in the early 2000s, Yim was an Advisor to the Kaohsiung City Art Promotion Association (KAPAarts).
 In 2003 Yim opened the Twin Bridge Studio in Taipei, and he has occasionally taught at private studios in Kaohsiung, Tainan, and elsewhere.
 At Twin Bridge, where Yim continues to conduct classes and demonstrations, students can receive instruction both in the basics and most advanced elements of figure drawing, oil painting, watercolors, pastels, focusing on classical bust study, portraits, still lifes, landscapes, and beyond.
 In March 2009 he held a three-day workshop for the New York Figure Study Guild.

 When Yim conducted two demonstrations and workshops at Fu Hsing Kang College on drawing and oil painting portraits in 2010, these sessions were recorded as instructional videos for students.
 His instruction and step-by-step details about his process as an artist can also be found in the 13-DVD set, Oil Painting with Mau-Kun Yim (2011) and his assorted books and articles, such as The Pastel Journal, A Tale of Small Paintings, The Drawing Handbook, and How to Draw the Head [see the full publication list below].

 Oil Painting with Mau-Kun Yim features a series of demonstrations of still lifes, bust portraits, figure painting, and plein air landscapes, interspersed with short lectures by Yim on art history and techniques, as well as his personal background, the creation of individual pieces from his own oeuvre, and his philosophy of art and aesthetics.
 In the videos as he paints he explains composition, perspective, blocking, color theory (what he calls "the language of colors"), brushstroke, texture, and the challenges posed by each media and genre.
 The introductory disc also includes testimonials from several students.

 Exhibitions

-Yim Maukun has held at least thirteen solo exhibitions and has been a part of well over a dozen group shows.
+Yim has held at least thirteen solo exhibitions and has been a part of well over a dozen group shows.
 A list is below.
 He has also done numerous pieces, exhibitions, and demonstrations for charity.